 dtdTraceTagInfocustom property for the Java message service (JMS)

 - A unique key for message queues (based on message properties)

-To enable or disable the use of these headers, go to Settings > Server-side service monitoring > Deep monitoring > Distributed tracing, and turn on/off Send W3C Trace Context HTTP headers and Send W3C Trace Context gRPC headers.
+To enable or disable the use of these headers, go to Settings > Preferences > OneAgent features and turn on/off Send W3C Trace Context HTTP headers and Send W3C Trace Context gRPC headers.